Ana Irma Rivera Lassén: Career

 In 1974, Rivera co-founded and edited the feminist publication El tacón de la chancleta (The heel of the flip-flop).
 Originally it was published as part of the journal Avance, but was independently published the following year.
 It was the organ of the MIA, but had an independent editorial board.
 Rivera has published essays, poems, and newspaper articles in various publications, including: Avance, La Hora, Luna Nueva, Poemario de la mujer puertorriqueña, El Reportero, La sapa, Sin Nombre, El tacón de la chancleta, Zse, Zse, and El arte de morir y la pequeña muerte by Nemir Matos-Cintrón.
 In 1984, she published a regular column in El Reportero entitled "La mujer de siglo XXI" (Women of the 21st Century) and in 1988 co-founded the magazine Luna Nueva as a vehicle for Feministas en Marcha (Feminists on the March), for which she had been serving as spokesperson since 1983.

 Rivera's legal career has focused on human rights law, including discrimination, gender violence, and socio-economic and cultural rights.
 Having faced discrimination personally, her goal was to protect others.
 In the 1980s, she was not allowed to enter court in pants and was told to wear a skirt.
 She sued the judge and won.
 In 1993, her testimony regarding rights violations and police dossiers kept on feminists in Puerto Rico was one of the presentations at the United Nations World Conference on Human Rights.
 This history, which retells the events of the feminist movement in Puerto Rico and the Caribbean, was detailed in her book Documentos del Feminismo en Puerto Rico: Facsímiles de la Historia, co-written with Elizabeth Crespo Kebler.

 In 2012, Rivera ran for and was elected as the third woman to preside as president of the Bar Association of Puerto Rico.
 She was the first Afro-Puerto Rican and first open lesbian to occupy the post.
 She defeated her opponent 948 to 341 for the two-year term.
 After her term ended, she returned to private practice and teaching.
 In 2015, she was actively involved in the assessment of a bill that proposed the merger of the Commission on Civil Rights and the offices of the Attorneys of Women of Persons with Disabilities, Elderly, Patients and Veterans into a single entity called the Department of Defense of Human Rights.
 The proposed new department was to cover legal issues on six target areas, including: aging, civil and constitutional rights, disability, gender equality, socio-economic parity, and veterans rights.
 In 2016 Rivera was appointed to serve on the Advisory Committee on Access to Justice of the Judicial Branch.
+In March 2024, the Citizen Victory Movement (CVM) selected Ana Irma Rivera Lassén as its candidate for Resident Commissioner of Puerto Rico in Washington DC.
+Rivera asked the PIP to grant one of the seats to the MVC, as part of the Minorities Act in the Puerto Rico Legislative Assembly.